Inflow-Music-Co/flow-social-token/README.md

 ## Examples

-In order to run the demo example you only have to run `make` in the example folder of this project.
-The emulator will be run in memory.
+In order to run the demo example you only have to run `make` in the example folder of this project The emulator will be run in memory.

 ## Credits